-When a Hydra source is patched, ownership of it assigned to the console.
-When several consoles share sources on the same network, the first console that connects to a source will be given control (ownership) over it.
-Other consoles that subsequently connect that source will not be able to control it.
+When a Hydra source or destination is patched, ownership of it assigned to the console.
+When several consoles share sources/destinations on the same network, the first console that connects to a port will be given control (ownership) over it.
+Other consoles that subsequently connect that port will not be able to control it.

-The grab buttons allow the console to override ownership of the network sources, either altogether, individually, or by adding them to a "Grab List".
-When one or more Hydra sources are added to the grab list, the "Grab All" button changes to "Grab List".
-The grab list can be viewed on the Grab List screen, accessed on the left side of the screen.
+The grab buttons allow the console to override ownership of the network ports, either altogether, individually, or by adding them to a "Grab List".
+When one or more Hydra ports are added to the grab list, the "Grab All" button changes to "Grab List".
+The grab list can be viewed on the Grab List screen, accessed on the left side of

-OUTPUT PORTS SCREEN
+OUTPUT PORTS